SuOzdemir/superheros/README.md

 1- Run integration tests which success %96 code coverage

-2- Dockerfile can be used to run program in a container
+2- Dockerfile can be used to run program in a container.
+Move to Dockerfile directory from command line.

-docker build -t getting-started .
+docker build -t superheros .

-docker run -dp 3000:3000 getting-started
+docker run -dp 8080:8080 getting-started